aidantomcy/aidantomcy.github.io/README.md

     ```
     $ yarn tailwind:dev
     ```
-4. Run this command to serve the application:
+4. Run this command to serve the application (Uses webpack-dev-server):
     ```
     $ yarn serve
     ```